BriannaAus7/EffectiveConnectivityPublication/README.md

    * Evaluate the features important for distinguishing and seperating clusters.
    * Evaluate the noise point cluster, and investigate whether the noise points are boundaried or transitional in relation to the main clusters.

-This infographic summarises the analysis pipeline, and the flow of work used.
+This infographic summarises the analysis pipeline, and the flow of work used:

 <img width="391" alt="Screenshot 2024-11-12 at 19 23 43" src="https://github.com/user-attachments/assets/e346d82d-efec-47c6-812a-29382cbfdc09" />